Using operator covariance to disentangle scaling dimensions in lattice models: Conclusions and Discussion

 To test for a CFT corresponding to a regular critical point with a single relevant primary, the correct spacing between their first two $l=0$ scaling dimensions already provides strong support.
 In light of recent progress and remaining controversies in numerical studies pf deconfined quantum-critical points, it would be very interesting and useful to implement the covariance method and try to extract multiple scaling dimensions in quantum MC simulations of spin and fermion models hosting such transitions \cite{zhao20,demidio24,chen24a,chen24b,takahashi24}.

 It would be interesting to apply the covariance method also to critical systems not described by CFTs, e.g., generic Mott-superfluid transitions \cite{fisher89} or systems with quenched disorder, including classical and quantum spin glasses.
 The concept of conformal multiplets with their towers of equally spaced levels does not apply there, and much less is known about the spectrum of scaling dimensions.
-It is not clear whether the arguments presented here for the CFT underpinning of the disentanglig of scaling dimensions would generalize beyond CFTs, but at least on an intuitive level correlations with different power-law decays should correspond to different fluctuation modes.
-Their associated scaling dimensions should therefore be resolved in the covariance eigenvalues.
+At least on an intuitive level, correlations with different power-law decays should correspond to different fluctuation modes and their associated scaling dimensions should therefore be resolved in the covariance eigenvalues.
 Tests on various models are planned for future work.